APE-group/hands_on_cobrawap/README.md

 ## Cobrawap installation

 From now on, we will refer to a root working directory, say `WK_DIR`, and all the paths will then contain in their first part the absolute path to it, say `/path/to/WK_DIR/`.
-Every user has then to replace it with the actual absolute path to `WK_DIR` on its laptop/platform.
+Every user has then to replace it with the actual absolute path to `WK_DIR` on his/her laptop/platform.

 ### Creating a virtual environment for Cobrawap